Easter Leave Hack: 10 Days Using Only 3

 Part-time workers get annual leave on a pro-rata basis.
 If you work 3 days a week, you accrue 3/5 of the full-time entitlement — that's 12 days of annual leave per year instead of 20.
 You can still use this Easter hack, but check your balance first.

 Casual workers don't get paid annual leave — that's the trade-off for the 25% casual loading on your hourly rate.
-But here's the thing: if you're a casual and you work on a public holiday, you're entitled to penalty rates.
+But if you're a casual and you work on a public holiday, you're entitled to penalty rates.
 Under most awards, that's 225% of your base rate for working on Good Friday or Easter Monday.

 So if you're a casual earning $28/hour base, working Easter Monday pays you $63/hour.
 Not a bad consolation prize.